cwentland0/perform/doc/solver/bound.rst

 	pert_perc_outlet  = 0.05
 	pert_freq         = [2000.0, 5000.0]

-this will result in two perturbation signals (one of 2 kHz, another of 5 kHz) of the mean downstream static pressure with amplitude 50 kPa.
+this will result in two perturbation signals (one of 2 kHz, another of 5 kHz) of the mean downstream static pressure with amplitude of 50 kPa.